radzionc/increaser/prompts/context.md

 If they forget to start a focus session and have already been working for some time, they can change the session start time on the focus launcher so that Increaser will track the time they worked before launching a session.
 During a focus session, the user can create, update, or delete tasks for the current focus project directly from the focus session interface.

-On the side of the "Focus" page, there is a timeline featuring icons with daily events such as the times to start and end work, and first/last meals.
-The times of these events can be changed on the "Schedule" page.
-The content of the timeline is user sessions colored according to the projects they belong to.
+On the side of the "Focus" page there is a timeline with the user sessions colored according to the projects they belong to.
 Sessions are organized into blocks based on the breaks between them.
 At the top of the timeline, users can navigate between the days of the current week.
+At the bottom of the timeline displayed the duration left until the end of the workday.

 The user can pause a session.
 If the session has been paused, after the user has finished the session, it will be split into multiple sessions to avoid tracking the periods when the user was not working.
 The focus music will be paused when the session is paused.